AMERICAN VOICES - The Televised Journey of 150 New Songs!

 We are looking for a wide variety of artists for a number of reasons.
 First, we have pretty eclectic tastes in music ourselves and we know that a lot of music lovers nowadays are fond of shuffle-mode listening, playlists, and a diverse array of artists and genres so we thought we’d oblige that demand right from the start.
 As an added bonus if some of these acts become successful we'd potentially like to encourage some cross-genre collaborations to take place and further expand musical boundaries for artists, ourselves and fans.

 Second, we felt that it would make much more compelling television and draw a lot larger audience if we had a large number of personalities and cultural archetypes.
 But not only will we have human characters running through our television programming, the songs themselves will become characters.
-Yes, if you don't start perceiving the songs as living breathing things that are being abused by some performers and saved and resurrected by others we will have failed in one our primary narrative objectives for our programming - to get the audience to see the world from the point of view of a song.
+Yes, if you start watching American Voices and don't begin perceiving the songs as living breathing things, that are being abused by some performers and saved and resurrected by others, we will have failed in one our primary narrative objectives for our programming - to get the audience to see the world from the point of view of a song.
 A lot of different songs, with a lot of different personalities and points of view is going to make things a lot more interesting.

 Thirdly, we know we have to make this a media event with a lot of people involved to achieve the critical mass needed to really launch all of the songs and performers in a way that gives them all a real chance at success.
 One of the only ways this can be done is by doing a big project in a new, different, interesting way, with a lot of different kinds of people invested in the final outcome of the project right from the start.
 We really believe this idea has the ability to go viral and if a few of the songs and performers go viral as well, we are almost all the way there as far as delivering both fans and performers everything they could reasonably expect in terms of both music, television, social media and live performances throughout the country.